wolfeidau/ekmnosy/README.md

 # ekmnosy

-This project is my implemntation of the monkey langauge in Go based on [Writing An Interpreter In Go](interpreterbook.com) by @mrnugget aka Thorsten Ball.
+This project is my implemntation of the monkey langauge in Go based on [Writing An Interpreter In Go](https://interpreterbook.com) by [Thorsten Ball](https://github.com/mrnugget).

 # License